Columbia Public Health Responds to the COVID-19 Pandemic

 Our research spans work to better understand the virus and how it is transmitted; to project its spread and identify vulnerable communities; to develop diagnostic tests and therapies; and to assess the U.S. and global health systems’ preparedness.

-Jeffrey Shaman, Wan Yang, and Sen Pei, and co-authors, published vital research on the spread of coronavirus in China and the United States.
-Their article in the journal Science reported that undetected, mild and asymptotic cases were largely responsible for the rapid spread of the virus.
+Jeffrey Shaman, Wan Yang, and Sen Pei, and co-authors, published vital research on the spread of coronavirus and the effect of various policies on future cases, hospitalizations, and deaths, as well as vaccine roll-out.
+Their article in the journal Science reported that undetected, mild, and asymptotic cases were largely responsible for the rapid spread of the virus.
+They published an estimate of the number of lives lost to delayed response.
+Research on the vaccine roll-out has emphasized the need for continued physical distancing measures and giving priority to older adults.
 The research team is advising and providing projections to the White House Coronavirus Task Force, the U.S. Centers for Disease Control and Prevention, New York City, and various state governments.

 Ezra Susser and a team of students launched a mental health study of frontline health care workers in more than 20 countries around the world.
 The study will survey thousands of clinicians and support staff to screen for signs of acute stress, substance use, anxiety, and depression, as well as physical symptoms and the availability of social supports.